NativeScript/docs/content/guide/core/application.md

 receiver = androidApp.registerBroadcastReceiver(intentFilter, onReceiveCallback)
 ```

-Registers a [BroadcastReceiver](https://developer.android.com/reference/android/content/BroadcastReceiver)to be run in the main activity thread.
+Registers a [BroadcastReceiver](https://developer.android.com/reference/android/content/BroadcastReceiver) to be run in the main activity thread.
 The receiver will be called with any broadcast Intent that matches the intent filter.

 `onReceiveCallback`: a callback function that will be called each time a broadcast is received.